Pritam-Pagla/Drone-Control/README.md

 2. MPU6050 and BMP180 for obtaining Accelometer data, gyro data and altitude, for drone stability.
 3. PID Controlling and necessary other filters.
-4. Final tuned PID, program.
+4. Final tuned PID, program. [yet to work on!]